-All children on the SEN register will have an I.E.P (Individual Education Plan).
+If a child makes limited progress in Wave 2, and requires SEN Supportthen they will be added to the SEN register and will have an I.E.P (Individual Education Plan).
 This details the short-term targets set for the pupil, teaching strategies employed and provisions made.
-Class teachers, parents, children and other professionals will all contribute to the pupils I.E.P.
+Class teachers, parents, pupils and other professionals will all contribute to the pupils I.E.P.
 The I.E.P is designed to be a working document, which is updated to reflect the current needs of the child.
 I.E.P review meetings will take place three times a year, where parents and pupils will be involved in the reviewing process and setting new targets.
 Class teachers are responsible for evidencing progress according to the outcomes described in the plan.
-Class teachers are responsible for maintaining and updating I.E.P's.
+Class teachers are responsible for maintaining and updating I.E.Ps.
 These are then shared with everyone involved with the child.
 The SENco reviews all records provided by class teachers to ensure consistency across the school and appropriateness and quality of outcomes.